-The purpose of counselling is:
+The counselling will:

 Finding your original birth records

-The first step is to contact us at Children’s Services.
 In order for us to identify your record you will need to provide the following information:

 - your name